-(1) Action for compensation of damages:
+(1) Action for compensation of damages

 Any person who suffered damages by conduct that constitutes a private monopolisation, an unreasonable restraint of trade or an unfair trade practice in violation of the Antimonopoly Law, is entitled to bring an action to the court on the grounds of either (i) strict reliability under Article 25 of the Antimonopoly Law, or (ii) more general tort law under the Civil Code.
-A private action based on Articles 703 and 704 of the Civil Code may be available, depending on the case.
-Complaints based on the strict liability under Article 25 of the Antimonopoly Law may be filed with the courts only after the JFTC's decision through the JFTC's administrative proceedings becomes irrevocable.
+A private action based on Articles 703 and 704 of the Civil Code may be available, depending on the specifics in cases.
+Complaints based on the strict liability under Article 25 of the Antimonopoly Law may be filed with the courts only after the JFTC's order becomes irrevocable.
 Unlike the United States, Japanese law provides for collection of neither treble damages nor punitive damages, and there is no class action system under the Antimonopoly Law or the Civil Procedure Law.